digitalbricklayer/techteapotcom/src/content/posts/top-3-easy-nagios-setup-options.md

 <img src="/images/uploads/2007/05/gw-header.gif" alt="Groundwork Open Source" align="right" />

-<a href="http://www.groundworkopensource.com/">Groundwork</a> is a company dedicated to bringing commercial level support to Nagios, including a nice easy to install &amp; configure distribution.
+[Groundwork](http://www.groundworkopensource.com/) is a company dedicated to bringing commercial level support to Nagios, including a nice easy to install &amp; configure distribution.
 A number of versions are available including a free version.
 Pre-compiled binary versions with installer are available for all versions, as well as the source code.

 Nice solution, but you're going to need a Linux/Unix machine.
 If you are just curious, it may be worth using a virtual appliance first before diving into setting up a Linux machine.